awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 1. Choose **Clear**\.

-1. Enter the following command in the query editor window and choose **Run** to add rows to the table\.
+1. Enter the following command in the query editor window, and choose **Run** to add rows to the table\.

    ```
    insert into shoes values